 Built on a strong foundation in legacy PCI and PCI-X products, Diodes's PCIe Packet switches enable signal quality, system performance, flexibility, reliability, system timing, EMI, express cable, and much more.

-Diodes also provides the first-ever automotive-qualified (AEC-Q100 Grade 3) PCIe packet switches in the market.
+Diodes also provides the first-ever automotive-qualified (AEC-Q100 Grade 2 and 3) PCIe packet switches in the market.
 These products are ideal for automotive infotainment, telematics, and Advanced Driver Assistance Systems (ADAS) applications.

 Yes, all Pericom's packet switches provide EEPROM/SMBus to change PHY parameters including Low Driver Current, High Drive Current, Driver Transmit Current, De-emphasis Transmit Equalization, Receive Termination Adjustment, Transmit Termination Adjustment and Receiver Equalization Level Control.